alertmanager/alert_manager/README.md

 	- Final release for Splunk Apptitude submission

 ## Changelog
-- **2020-05-31** my2ndhead
+- **2020-06-02** my2ndhead
 	- Porting code to Python 3.7
-	- Added error message to drilldown when kv store result collection is not enabled.
+	- Added error message to drilldown when kv store result collection and indexing is not enabled.
+	- Added support to load inicdent results also from index
 	- Fixed a bug in DM where field alert was wrong
 	- Improved alert_status lookup code and migration scripts
 	- Fixed a JS issue when loading incident posture